WPChill/download-monitor/readme.txt

 == Screenshots ==

+1. Easily add downloads to your website with our Gutenberg block!
-1. The main admin screen lists your downloads using familiar WordPress UI.
+2. The main admin screen lists your downloads using familiar WordPress UI.
-2. Easily add file information and multiple versions.
+3. Easily add file information and multiple versions.
-3. The quick add panel can be opened via a link about the post editor.
+4. The quick add panel can be opened via a link about the post editor.
 This lets you quickly add a file and insert it into a post.

 == Changelog ==